 One of the most common concerns with steel — and there aren’t many — is that it requires professional expertise for replacement panels and repairs, since most homeowners aren’t experienced in working with metal siding.
 While this may be true in some cases, the need for replacement siding is quite uncommon, thanks to the increased durability of metal building siding.
 Texture may also play a role in upkeep, as metal siding styles that feature more grooves may require a tad more time when cleaning or inspecting for repairs.

 All in all, metal building siding options are vast, and most builders find it easy to discover a metal siding selection that suits their needs and design tastes.
-Take a look at the best metal building siding options on the market today.
+Take a look at the best steel building siding options on the market today.

 Corrugated siding is an excellent choice for builders who prefer rich texture throughout the exterior.
 Featuring a uniformly wavy pattern, corrugated metal siding shows off a very linear design aesthetic, and the siding can be installed either vertically or horizontally to achieve the desired effect.
 Because of the incredible texture, corrugated metal also hides wear and tear better than smoother siding surfaces.